How can you tell your crows feet from your glabellar lines

 An energy-based modality that uses sound waves, ultrasound sends heat into the skin to help your body enhance collagen production.
 The next-generation ultrasound technology for treating wrinkles and saggy skin is Sofwave®.
 With this unique energy-based treatment, the ultrasonic waves target the mid-dermal layer rather than the deeper layers to reduce the discomfort and side effects seen with older ultrasound technologies.
 The wrinkle-reducing results can be seen after a single treatment.

-Find out more about Sofwave a breakthrough ultrasound technology for treating fine lines and wrinkles without the need for injections of fillers and toxins.
+Find out more about Sofwave a breakthrough ultrasound technology for treating fine lines and wrinkles.

 Contact Us Now